Living There

 Learn details about air, rail, bus and car transportation, along with costs and safety information.
 Below is a brief excerpt from this section:

 The country’s major cities have buses and tranvías (trams), and are also linked by a rail system managed by Renfe under the name of Cercanías (‘vicinity’ in Spanish) or Rodalies (Catalan website for Barcelona only).
-Madrid, Barcelona, Bilbao, Seville, Málaga and Valencia have metros (subways).
+Madrid, Barcelona and several other large cities have metros.
+In all Spanish cities, public transportation offers a wide range of discount options for students, unemployed people or senior travelers, among others.

-The country’s road network is extensive, with more than 16,000 kilometers/9,942 miles of freeways (autovías) and toll roads (autopistas).
+The country’s road network is extensive, with more than 17,500 kilometers/10,874 miles of freeways (autovías) and toll roads (autopistas).
 Driving in the historical center of a city can be difficult and time-consuming due to traffic and street irregularities.
 Today, most cities offer public bike rental services for quick trips within the city centers.
 Given the year-round good weather, these services are a convenient alternative to cars on the mainly narrow and congested city-center streets.
-Smartphone users who have a driving license can benefit from the ‘motosharing’ services in many large cities and towns.
+Electric scooters (patinetes eléctricos) are popular in many cities and towns throughout the country, particularly in areas with bike lanes.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide, which is carefully researched and regularly updated by local career experts.